rachel-frederiksen/RachelF-Portfolio/final_project_2_RachelFrederiksen.md

 ### Resolution

-A systemic problem can seem too daunting to solve, so I want to prioritize showing how
+A systemic problem can seem too daunting to solve, so I want to prioritize showing how things can and have already changed.
+Union approval ratings are at an all time high, showing that people are no longer as turned off by

 Image 5:
 <div class="flourish-embed flourish-chart" data-src="visualisation/11373153"><script src="https://public.flourish.studio/resources/embed.js"></script></div>